Like our famous quotes?

 1. “Plans are nothing, planning is everything.”
 Dwight D. Eisenhower

 "Ike" was an American Army general and statesman who served as the 34th President of the United States.
 A five-star general in the United States Army he was responsible for planning and successfully invading regions in Europe in 1945.
 Eisenhower was a planner and he reaped the benefits and you can too!
-Planning ahead and knowing your supplier's lead times will help you avoid delayed deliveries of your wooden containers.
+Planning ahead and knowing your supplier's lead times will help you avoid delayed deliveries of your crating solutions

 2. “One size does not fit all.”
 Frank Zappa

 The legendary musician Frank Zappa, characterized by nonconformity and free-form improvisation, would definitely agree that when stock sizes won’t do, crating solutions should be custom designed based on specific information about your product.

 3. “Life is a journey, not a destination.”
 Ralph Waldo Emerson